Busayoilesanmi/LITA_Capstone_Project/README.md

 Monitor Subscription Duration and Customer Lifetime Value: Since most customers opt for shorter subscription durations, consider developing initiatives to encourage longer-term commitments, such as discounts on annual subscriptions or exclusive benefits for long-term subscribers.
 Track customer lifetime value by region and subscription type to identify and focus on high-value customers, offering them tailored perks or early access to new products.

 Product Development and Cross-Selling Opportunities: Given the popularity of certain products, consider expanding the product line with related items or variations (e.g., seasonal versions of high-demand items).
-Develop cross-selling strategies that recommend complementary products (e.g., matching accessories for high-selling products like Shoes and Jackets) to increase average transaction value.
+Develop cross-selling strategies that recommend complementary products (e.g., matching accessories for high-selling products like Shoes and shirts) to increase average transaction value.

 Regularly Update Dashboards and Track KPIs: Ensure that the dashboards and reports are frequently updated to monitor key performance indicators (KPIs) in real-time.
 This will allow the team to respond proactively to changes in customer behavior or sales trends.
 Track KPIs such as cancellation rate, average order value, customer acquisition by region, and product-specific sales growth to assess the impact of implemented strategies.
 By implementing these recommendations, the company can strengthen its customer retention, optimize product and regional strategies, and ultimately drive sustainable growth and profitability.

+### Limitations
+ - Incomplete Customer Information: The dataset may lack detailed customer demographics, such as age, gender, or income, which could provide deeper insights into customer segments and buying behavior.
+This limits the ability to create highly targeted strategies based on detailed customer profiles.

+ - Limited Time Range: If the dataset only covers a limited time period, it may not capture long-term trends or seasonal patterns.
+This could lead to conclusions that may not hold true over a more extended period.

+ - No Context on Cancellations: The dataset shows customer cancellations but lacks information on the reasons behind them.
+Without knowing why customers cancel (e.g., product dissatisfaction, pricing issues, or competition), it’s hard to make specific recommendations to improve retention.

+ - Lack of Product Details: While sales data by product is included, the dataset doesn’t provide product attributes (like category, style, or size).
+Such details could help in identifying which specific product features contribute to higher or lower sales.

+ - No Marketing or Promotional Data: The dataset doesn’t include information on promotions, discounts, or marketing campaigns, which could impact sales and customer behavior.
+Without this, it’s challenging to assess the effectiveness of past campaigns or understand external factors influencing sales trends.

+ - Subscription Duration Ambiguity: Subscription durations are presented but might lack clarity on whether they’re automatically renewed, extended, or a one-time commitment.
+This affects the ability to accurately interpret customer commitment levels and forecast future subscription revenue.

+ - No Data on Customer Feedback or Satisfaction: The dataset lacks any feedback or satisfaction scores from customers, which are critical for understanding customer sentiment and loyalty.
+This limits the ability to make recommendations focused on improving the customer experience.

+These limitations highlight areas where additional data or context would enhance the analysis, making it more accurate and actionable for business decision-making.